redhat-developer/odo/docs/website/blog/2023-01-30-local-container-dev-on-podman.md

 Because the support for Podman is still experimental at the time of writing, we first need to explicitly opt-in.
 Find more details about the experimental mode on this [dedicated page](../../docs/user-guides/advanced/experimental-mode).

-[Enabling the experimental mode](../../docs/user-guides/advanced/experimental-mode#enabling-the-experimental-mode) can be done by setting the `ODO_EXPERIMENTAL_MODE` environment variable to `true` in your terminal session, like so:
+[Enabling the experimental mode](../../docs/user-guides/advanced/experimental-mode#enabling-the-experimental-mode) can be done by setting the `ODO_EXPERIMENTAL_MODE` environment variable to `true` in the terminal session, like so:

 ```console
 export ODO_EXPERIMENTAL_MODE=true